Reviewed by Dr. Derek Snook

 - Anterior Lumbar Fusion Surgery — This procedure is unique in that it approaches the spine from the front rather than the back or side.

 The team of specialists at JIS Orthopedics knows what it takes to help you feel better again.
-Schedule an appointment today at one of our 3 offices located in New Albany, Athens, or St. Clairsville.
+Schedule an appointment today at one of our offices located in New Albany or St. Clairsville, OH to have any of your questions about the spine or neck.
 We look forward to assisting you with your discomfort!